Fury3K/AudioScholar-static/docs/STD-MarkdownVersion/STD-MD.md

 1. Launch the AudioScholar mobile application.
 2. Log in using the “Basic” (Free) user account.
-3. Navigate to the ‘Settings’ screen151515.
+3. Navigate to the ‘Settings’ screen.
 4. Locate the “Premium Features” or “Audio Recording Settings” section.
-5. Verify that the “Background Recording” option is present but disabled and marked with an “Upgrade to Pro” label or icon16.
+5. Verify that the “Background Recording” option is present but disabled and marked with an “Upgrade to Pro” label or icon.
-6. Navigate to the ‘Record’ screen17.
+6. Navigate to the ‘Record’ screen.
 7. Tap the record button to begin recording.
-Confirm the timer starts18.
+Confirm the timer starts.
 8. After 10 seconds, press the device’s “Home” button, moving the app to the background.
 9. Wait 10 seconds.
 10. Re-open the AudioScholar application from the recent apps list.